Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/Orion_MultiParameter_Sensor_Protocol.md

 1. Press the f1 (meas) key to proceed to the measurement mode.

 ***
-<a name="Salinity"></a> **Salinity Calibration**
+<a name="One-Point_Conductivity_Calibration"></a> **Conductivity Calibration, 53.00 mS/cm**
-- the conductivity probe is used to measure salinity and must be calibrated once weekly at 25°C
+- the conductivity probe is used to measure salinity and must be calibrated bi-weekly at 25°C
 1. Gently use a Kim wipe to dry the tip of the conductivity probe
 1. Press the f3 (channel) key to navigate to the salinity measurement channel start the calibration
 1. While still on the salinity measurement channel, press the f1 (cal) key
-1. hold salinity standard (50,000us/cm) by the top of the Falcon tube to minimize heat transfer to the calibration standard and using the temperature probe measure temperature
+1. hold salinity standard (53,000us/cm) by the top of the Falcon tube to minimize heat transfer to the calibration standard and using the temperature probe measure temperature
 1. adjust temperature of the salinity calibration fluid to 25°C by *slowly* applying heat from your hands by holding and lightly squeezing the tube to increase the temperature or cupping the tube with ice pack to decrease the temperature
 1. at 25°C, place probe into conductivity fluid and allow measurement to stablize
 1. record first reading in binder